Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

    - In the **Redirect URI (optional)** section, select **Web** in the combo-box and enter the following redirect URI: `https://localhost:44321/`.
      > Note that there are more than one redirect URIs used in this sample.
 You'll need to add them from the **Authentication** tab later after the app has been created successfully.
 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
-You use this value in your app's configuration file(s) later in your code.
+You'll need to use this value in your app's configuration files.
 1. In the app's registration screen, select **Authentication** in the menu.
    - If you don't have a platform added, select **Add a platform** and select the **Web** option.
    - In the **Redirect URIs** section, enter the following redirect URIs.